YueWangMathbio/WENDY/README.md

 # WENDY
 code files for WENDY method, used for inferring gene regulatory networks (GRN) from single-cell gene expression data

+see https://arxiv.org/abs/2407.00754 for the corresponding paper

+wendy algorithm itself needs the following packages: numpy, scipy, sklearn

+other algorithms and comparison files need extra packages: pingouin, pandas, xgboost

+warning: the NonlinearODEs algorithm (xgbgrn.py) runs well on Windows, but might crash on Mac

 -----------------------------------------------------------
 major code files: